vansant/Climate-Hub-Maps/Doc/README.md

 7. Run make-maps.py which processes all clipped raster layer
   - Adds layer to regional mxd file
   - Applies symbology from region-variable.lyr file
-  - Save as a PDF
+  - Save as a PDF into /Doc/maps